MasteryEducation/SecuritiesExamsMastery.ca/content/csc/13/1/index.md

 - [x] Discounted Cash Flow (DCF)
 - [ ] Moving Average Convergence/Divergence (MACD)

-> **Explanation:** The DCF approach calculates the present value of projected future cash flows, factoring in a discount rate to account for time and risk.
+> **Explanation:**( The DCF approach calculates the present value of projected future cash flows, factoring in a discount rate to account for time and risk.)

----

 ### The Canadian Securities Administrators (CSA) primarily coordinates: